 Minimum Wage Problems:

-- Where an employee does not receive sufficient tips to make up the difference between the direct (or cash) wage payment (which must be at least $2.13 per hour) and the minimum wage, the employer must make up the difference at the regular payday for the period in which the workweek ends.
+- An employee does not receive sufficient tips to make up the difference between the direct (or cash) wage payment (which must be at least $2.13 per hour) and the minimum wage in each workweek.
+The employer must make up the difference at the regular payday for the period in which the workweek ends.

 Where to Obtain Additional Information